-With this type of two-factor authentication, you log in with your name and password and then receive an SMS or voice message with a unique passcode (OTP).
+With this variant of two-factor authentication, you log in with your name and password and then receive an SMS or voice message with a unique passcode (OTP).
 You must enter this to complete your login.
-This type of 2FA is widely used, although it's not yet the ideal solution.
+This type of 2FA is widely used, although it is not yet the ideal solution.
 In 2017, for example, a group of white-hat hackers managed to "hijack" a Bitcoin wallet by intercepting 2FA SMS.

 By far the most popular form of 2FA today is the use of a time-based one-time password (TOTP) generated by a software program, also called a "soft token".

 With this method of two-factor authentication, you first download a free 2FA app - on your smartphone or computer.
 Once installed, this app will work with any website that supports TOTP authentication.
 Once you've enabled 2FA via TOTP for one of your logins, you simply sign in with your username and password.
 You'll then be prompted to enter a code that will be sent to the app you have installed.
 This code usually expires after 60 seconds.